-Below are some frequently asked questions (FAQs) about Best Friends.
+Frequently asked questions (FAQs) about Best Friends Animal Society

 About the Sanctuary

-5.)
-What happens to the animals who are brought here?
+4.)
+What happens to the animals who are brought there?

-7.)
-What services and activities are available at the Sanctuary?
+6.)
+What activities for the public are available at the Sanctuary?

-The Sanctuary is home on any given day to about 1,600 animals.
-Most of these are dogs and cats, but there are also horses, burros, birds, rabbits, goats, pigs, and an assortment of other creatures.
+The Sanctuary is home on any given day to around 1,600 animals, many of whom have special needs.
+Most of the animals are dogs and cats; the rest are horses, birds, rabbits, potbellied pigs, and an assortment of other animals.